 Thanks so much to everyone who stopped by our recent display at the International Contemporary Furniture Fair in New York.
 Above and below are a few photos from booth 803.
 Find all our new work here.

 We are proud to debut our latest collection of furniture, lighting and rugs at the International Contemporary Furniture Fair, Booth 803, May 14 - 17, at the Jacob K. Javits Center in New York as part of NYCxDESIGN.

-Our new collection includes a series of furniture and lighting utilizing large graphite cast glass elements (seen above) made with Seattle artist John Hogan and biomorphic braided wool rugs made in partnership with Colonial Mills in Rhode Island.
+Our new collection includes a series of furniture and lighting utilizing large graphite cast glass elements (seen above) made with Seattle artist John Hogan and biomorphic braided wool rugs made in partnership with a mill in New England.
 In addition, we will be showing new lighting that explores layered texture, as well as new shapes and finishes of our popular Dish table series.